Pivot Points

 Great strategy and a fulfilling life starts with honoring Pivot Points as facts-of-the-matter that you construct strategies and careers around.
 There are articles on this site about how to do that, and there will be more in future.

-Still, here’s some direct ways you can use Pivot Points create better product strategies and a better life.
-Here’s some brainstorming questions:
+Here’s some direct ways you can use Pivot Points create better product strategies and a better life:

-1. How does our current strategy, or a proposed strategy, map to our Pivot Points?
-Where is it strong (therefore we should go deeper) or contradictory (therefore we should pivot)?
+- How does our current strategy, or a proposed strategy, map to our Pivot Points?
+Where is it reinforced (therefore we should go deeper) or contradictory (therefore we should pivot)?

-2. How do we do even more things that employ multiple Pivot Points?
-When we do that, not only are we perfectly suited to it, they are automatically differentiating in the marketing, because others would have trouble copying us, because their Pivot Points are different from ours.
+- How do we do even more things that leverage multiple Pivot Points?
+When we do that, not only are we perfectly suited to it, they are automatically differentiating in the competitive market, because others would have trouble copying us, because their Pivot Points are different from ours.

-3. What strategy changes would design around the negative consequences of our Pivot Points, so we’re not in our own way, or playing a game that others are better suited to win?
+- What changes to our strategy would design around the negative consequences of our Pivot Points, so we’re not in our own way, or playing a game that others are better suited to win?

-8. Are there contradictions in our Pivot Points?
+- Are there contradictions in our Pivot Points?
 For example, do we want to deliver “Instant 24/7 support” but also “Can work only 4 hours/day” because of a day job and a family?
-Some contradictions must be resolved by changing the Pivot Points, but sometimes we can synthesize new ideas that make everything work after all; these are extremely value.
+Some contradictions must be resolved by changing the Pivot Points, but sometimes we can synthesize new ideas that make everything work after all; these are often our most valuable and differentiating ideas.
 Here’s how to navigate balance vs choice vs synthesis.

 Here are specific examples of how younger startups can defeat large incumbents, when the startup leverages their own Pivot Points while designing around the Pivot Points of the incumbent.
 And how those same Pivot Points are different with AI.

 In my case, being Competitive lends itself to entering a large, existing market with stagnant competitors, with a strategy of “build a 10x better product and then win in marketing and sales.”
 On the other hand, someone who hates the idea of having to “win” at “sales” could build a niche product, simple enough to explain and advertise that it doesn’t need a sales team, with a brand voice of a one-person boutique that makes a perfect, specialized product and IYKYK.
 Or someone who loves people (Pivot Point) but hates sales (Pivot Point) could start a consulting company where they forge long-lasting relationships with clients through on-going work like taking over an entire department of the company (e.g. marketing, support, engineering, or finance).
-All of these are wonderful strategies, so long as they match the founder’s Pivot Points.
+All of these are wonderful strategies, so long as they match the founder’s Pivot Points, and the needs of the chosen market.

 As Tim Ferris describes it, when anyone asks whether they ought to write a book: